DataRealms/CCOSS/README.md

 The first build will take a while, but future ones should be quicker.

+`RTEA_clang.sln` is meant for contributors to check ISO-C++ conformity and uses the clang toolset, this requires VS2019 with the `C++-Clang-Tools for Windows` enabled.
+Note however that builds with clang are only singlethreaded (thus taking significantly longer) due to problems with msbuild.
+The build process then is identical to the usual procedure.

+If using an IDE other than Visual Studio, you will want to build using meson.
+(Check the [Linux](#building) and [Dependencies](#installing-dependencies) section for pointers)

 # Linux Build Instructions
 The Linux build uses the meson build system, and builds against system libraries.